yassineAbou/LLMS/README.md

 #### 1. Prototype with Fake Data 🚧

-- Status: 🔜 In Progress
+- Status: 🎯 Done
 - Building a basic prototype with fake data to test the app's structure and functionality.

 #### 2. Connect with Horde AI REST API 🌐

-- Status: ⏰ Not Started
+- Status: 🔄 in progress
 - Integrating the app with Horde AI's REST API to enable AI-powered features and data processing.

 #### 3. Implement User Authentication 🔒